NoroffFEU/development-platforms/case-studies/webhosting/Bluehost/bluehost-case-study.md

 ## Weaknesses
-In shared hosting multiple websites share the same server. when other websites on the same server experience high traffic or resource demands, it can affect the performance or loading times of your website. shared hosting also have limitations on server-lever customization.
-The fact that multiple websites share the same server in shared hosting there are risks of security vulnerabilities than other hosting services.
+In shared hosting multiple websites share the same server.
+When other websites on the same server experience high traffic or resource demands, it can affect the performance or loading times of your website.
+Shared hosting also have limitations on server-lever customization.
+With shared hosting there is still a greater risk, then other hosting services, when it comes to security vulnerabilities, due to the fact that multiple websites share the same server.
 If one website on the server is compromised, it could potentially affect other websites as well.

+scalability...
+shares CPU, RAM, and bandwidth with other websites.
+This sharing allows the hosting provider to offer more affordable plans, but it can also lead to limitations in terms of performance and scalability.
+If your once small business, suddenly gets alot more traffic and users, it might be time consider to change to a more advances hosting option, like (VPS) virtual private server or dedicated server.
+Bluehost, like most other hosting services, offers different hosting options to suit your needs.

 The Pricing can also be misleading. //Like many hosting providers, Bluehost often offers attractive introductory pricing for the first term of your hosting plan.
 However, renewal pricing tends to be higher, which means you might pay more when renewing your plan.//

 ## Market Comparison

+There are many ..... that offers shared hosting plans and services.

 bluehost - 24/7 customer suppert and ....Wordpress.
 HostGator offeres unmeted bandwidth